unnitin/langchain-chat-with-your-data/README.md

 ## Refine Retrieval Chains
+Relatively simpler construction, original question is passed in sequence with retrieved documents

 Note - All original content belongs to DeepLearning.AI; I am only saving my specific runs of notebooks with a few examples based on understanding from the course